 Natural areas are open from dawn to dusk daily.

-North Pond Natural Area, located within Lincoln Park, is 12.5 acres of native aquatic, wetland, and prairie habitat.
+North Pond Natural Area, located within Lincoln Park, contains 13 acres of native aquatic, wetland, and prairie habitat.
 Originally, this site was a scrub oak sand dune, which eventually became a dumping ground before it was converted into the restored natural area it is today.
 Due to its proximity to Lake Michigan, the coastline of which is a well-traveled flyway for migratory wildlife, North Pond was the location where the City of Chicago and the U.S. Fish and Wildlife Service jointly signed an Urban Conservation Treaty for Migratory Birds in 2000.
 In addition to migratory birds, local mammals, amphibians, reptiles, insects, and other wildlife are attracted to and supported by the native habitat at North Pond Natural Area.